Francesco146/mistra-djangocms/README.md

 1.  **User Interaction:** A user accesses the website and interacts with the React frontend.
 2.  **API Request:** The frontend makes API calls to the Django backend to fetch or submit data (e.g., quiz questions, answers).
-3.  **Backend Processing:** Django receives the request, processes it, and interacts with the PostgreSQL database.
+3.  **Backend Processing:** Django receives the request, processes it, and interacts with the SQLite database.
 4.  **API Response:** The backend sends a JSON response back to the frontend.
 5.  **UI Update:** The frontend updates the UI dynamically based on the API response.